-A policy brief by Whitney Bross and Douglas N. Harris on Charter Authorization and Renewal Decisions
+A policy brief and technical report by Whitney Bross and Douglas N. Harris on Charter Authorization and Renewal Decisions

 The number of charter schools in the United States is rapidly growing.
 Behind this trend is the idea that providing schools with more autonomy, coupled with more intense accountability, will lead to innovation and better results.
 If charter schools fail to perform, then a government-designated authorizer can potentially close them down or turn them over to another school operator.